Post-adiabatic self-force waveforms: slowly spinning primary and precessing secondary: Multiscale expansion for approximately equatorial orbits around a slowly spinning, slowly evolving primary

 is a derivative along this velocity. $\nabla^{0}_\alpha$, on the other hand, acts at fixed parameter values.
 Its action on $h^{1}_{\alpha\beta}(x^i,\phi_p,\Omega)$ is identical to the action of $\nabla_\alpha$ on the linear metric perturbation to the Schwarzschild metric from a point mass on a circular geodesic.
 The directional derivative $\vec{\partial}_{\cal V}$ then accounts for the system's slow movement through the parameter space.
+We note that since $\tilde\psi_s$ only enters the metric at second order, the correction term proportional to $\Omega^{(1)}_s$ in Eq.~\eqref{nabla tt} would only enter the Einstein equation at third order.

 In the above expansions we have kept the same notation as Ref.~\cite{Mathews:2021rod}, in which the integer labels with parentheses indicate the post-adiabatic order at which the quantity enters, while the integer labels without parentheses correspond to the absolute order in $\ee$.